reowst/sdk/USAGE.md

 0.064203: info: client upgraded to session 7f127fe26281d1c4
 ```

-This means the the client has been 'upgraded' for possible acceleration by Network Next.
+Your client has been 'upgraded' for possible acceleration by Network Next.

-## 5. Hop on to Discord

-Congratulations!
-You have successfully setup your account and keypair.

-You are ready to begin integration with your game.

-At this point, please contact us on the Discord support channel, via the 'Support' menu item in the portal, and we'll guide you through the next steps of your integration.

-cheers

-_- Glenn Fiedler, CEO, Network Next_